In response to school requests and shortage in budgets, Focus is now selling filmed versions of our courses for schools to purchase.

 These are a filmed and edited version of the training as if you were a delegate sat in the room.

 This training is sent via an emailed link and can be watched directly from the website (streamed) or downloaded and watched at a later date.
 It comes with an e-book version of the training notes.
 Printed copies of the training notes are available at an additional cost.Advantages of buying our video training:

 Watch a snippet from the training hereCourse Description

 - Watch on your own or with other members of staff

 - No travel costs or travelling time

-- This training aims to delve deeply into the teaching and learning culture at school and academy level.
+- This training aims to delve deeply into the curriculum and learning culture at school and academy level.
 It will make you take stock, look at the bigger picture and help to guide you to make decisions that are based on focusing on what we need to know about our learners at any time.
 It will also provide guidance and give you examples of different models to consider for your use.

 This training is aimed at schools and academies that presently use the learning challenge curriculum as well as those who do not.